exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 2) buy purchasing the milestone upgrades for \\(\lambda\\) and \\(g(x)\\) in the permanent upgrades tab where you would normally buy publishing, buy all, and autobuy.

-Buying the milestone upgrades will **not** give you a milestone, but will instead increase the max level of the milestone that you purchased the upgade for.
+Buying the milestone upgrades will **not** give you a milestone, but will instead increase the max level of the milestone that you purchased the upgrade for.
 For example, if you buy the \\(g(x)\\) perma-upgrade for lvl 1, you will permanently unlock the first lvl of the \\(g(x)\\) milestone.
 Moving milestones into these are **almost** always the best thing you can do mid publish, even if you need to sacrifice a variable to do so, with one exception.

 It is important to note, however, is that buying or refunding \\(g(x)\\) milestones will reset your \\(q\\), \\(q_2\\) level and will change the \\(q_2\\) cost function.
 Similarly, buying or refunding \\(\lambda\\) milestones will reset your \\(K\\) and change the \\(K\\) cost function.